 - James Busckiewicz, Research Assistant, School of Public Health, Department of Health Services, UW

 - Katherine Getts, Research Coordinator, School of Public Health, UW

-- Emmi Obara, Research Assistant, Evans School of Public Policy and Governance, UW
+- Emmi Obara, Research Assistant, Evans School of Public Policy & Governance, UW

 - "Early Evidence on the Impact of Seattle's Minimum Wage Ordinance" January 2016.
 Preliminary draft of paper by Heather Hill, Jennifer J. Otten, Emma van Inwegen, and Jacob Vigdor.

 - “Who Would be Affected by an Increase in Seattle’s Minimum Wage?”
 March 2014.
 A Report for the City of Seattle, Income Inequality Advisory Committee by Marieka M. Klawitter, Mark C. Long, and Robert D. Plotnick

 - City of Seattle Minimum Wage Ordinance